jnus/json-variables/README.md

 # How to use environment specific environment variables
 The context specific environment variables, rendered in this action, can be reference as any other environment variable in the current job and implicitly be used by other actions such as microsoft/variable-substitution.

-The following job, deploys a web app and uses the rendered 'HostName' variable to target a particular resource in Azure.
+The following job, deploys a web app and uses the scoped 'HostName' variable to target a particular resource in Azure and the substituted 'Url' variable for the availability test parameter (fictive for the sake of this documentation)

 ```yaml
 deploy_to_dev: